david4eva/salesforce-constant-contact-integration/README.md

 13. Click the event name link under the **Event** field to return to the **Event** record.**Expected**: On the Event record, verify that both the **Event Contact List Name** and **Event Contact List Id** fields are populated with data returned from the Constant Contact API.

 ## ⌛️ Access Token Expiration
 * Tokens expire after 1,440 minutes (24 hours); refresh logic is included to keep the integration active.
-* Uses Salesforce’s secure Named Credentials and OAuth 2.0 for safe API interactions.
-* Contributions, issues, and feature requests are welcome!
-Feel free to check issues page if you would like to contribute.